amleshkashyap/someGoApp/README.md

       and the receiver will then read from that.
 Although how exactly this data is passed remains mysterious if we're working only via HTTP protocols (eg, REST APIs).
     - As already mentioned, the closer the communicating components are, the more prevalent this mechanism becomes when studying that communication.
     - Unix domain sockets can be like key-value pairs, where one process can store the data it wants with some kind of id for the processes that can consume it.
-Then, the other process can consume that data later - this is facilitated through OS.
+Then, the other process can consume that data later - this is facilitated through OS??
     - Unfortunately, with growing distances, one must face the following issues -
       1. Data sizes need to be preferably small - other layers for the communication protocol will add their own metadata - efficient compression.
       2. It should be easy to specify the structure of data, if it exists, and then easy to fill that structure before sending.